-Cat Behavior:
+Cat Behavior

-Cats need to scratch, play, hunt, hide, sleep, and have social interaction.
-Cats are by nature curious and adventurous.
+Cats need to scratch, play, hunt, hide, sleep and have social interaction.
+Cats are by nature curious and adventuresome.
 They can get into places you would not imagine and make toys out of the least likely items.
-Many cat behaviors are similar to those of wild felines (lions, tigers, etc.) They sleep, hunt, stalk, chase, scratch, bite, and watch.
-Part of playing with your cat may include mock hunting.
+Many cat behaviors are similar to those you would observe in wild felines (lions, tigers, cougars).
+They sleep, hunt, stalk, chase, scratch, bite and watch.
+Part of playing with your cat may include mock hunting: stalking, ambushing and pouncing.
 These can be delightful antics to watch, but be aware that anything that moves may become a target (including you).

-Scratching:
+Scratching